psqlpy-python/psqlpy/README.md

 # PSQLPy - Async PostgreSQL driver for Python written in Rust.

 Driver for PostgreSQL written fully in Rust and exposed to Python.
-Project is under active development and **we cannot confirm that it's ready for production**.
+The project is under active development and **we cannot confirm that it's ready for production**.
 Anyway, We will be grateful for the bugs found and open issues.
 Stay tuned.
 *Normal documentation is in development.*

 ## Installation